Crim6864/Kilsgymnaster/README.md

 #### Lighthouse

 **Introduction**
-This report presents the results of Lighthouse testing conducted to assess the performance, accessibility, best practices, SEO, and PWA compliance of [Website Name].
+In this report we will see the test in lighthouse wher the Google Chrome's DevTools test Performance, Accessibility, Best Practices and SEO.

 **Test Execution**
 Lighthouse tests were executed using the Google Chrome browser's DevTools.

 **Test Metrics**
-- Performance Score: 81
+- Performance Score: 96
-- Accessibility Score: 93
+- Accessibility Score: 100
-- Best Practices Score: 92
+- Best Practices Score: 100
-- SEO Score: 92
+- SEO Score: 100

 **Detailed Results**
-- **Performance**: The website's performance score is 81, indicating good overall performance.
-However, there is room for improvement to further optimize loading times.
+- **Performance**: The performance of the website is 96 and thats fantastic but there are some places where the code can be more optimized.
+And you can save some milliseconds and KiB here and there.
-- **Accessibility**: The website excels in accessibility, with a score of 93, indicating strong adherence to accessibility standards.
-Minimal accessibility issues were detected.
+- **Accessibility**: The accessibility has a score of 100 but i still feel there is probably something more to be done and things i have not tought about.
-- **Best Practices**: The website follows best practices with a score of 92.
-There are minor areas for improvement, particularly in script loading.
+- **Best Practices**: The website follows best practices with a score of 100.
+The thing i miss to test i java scripts because i have none in this project.
-- **SEO**: SEO performance is strong, with a score of 92.
-The website has well-optimized meta tags and structured data markup.
+- **SEO**: SEO performance is outstanding with 100 score.
+It is well optimized for search engines.

 **Areas for Improvement**
 - Performance can be enhanced by optimizing resource loading and reducing unnecessary requests.